 Caste System.
 A morally abhorrent construct of the past, the endurance of which defies comprehension.
 It has persisted through numerous social and religious reform movements for almost 2500 years.
 Buddhism was perhaps the first big reform movement when it broke free from Hinduism as a direct consequence of rigidity in caste hierarchies.
 This fight continues to this day with followers of Ambedkar acting as the new reformers.
-Fortunately, they are in a stronger position now more than ever, with higher literacy levels and urbanization breaking the old, yet strong, structures of caste.
-Then there is also the Constitution of India (created, not coincidentally, by Ambedkar) – one of the most systematic and sharpest attacks ever on the caste system.
+Fortunately, they are in a stronger position now more than ever with higher literacy levels and urbanization breaking the old, yet strong, structures of caste.

-However, eliminating the notion of caste from the Indian psyche has proved to be quite difficult, even more so with Indian politicians using caste as a tool for their, often divisive and anti-reform, identity politics.
+However, eliminating the notion of caste from the Indian psyche has proved to be quite difficult.
+Even more so with Indian politicians using caste as a tool for their often divisive and anti-reform identity politics.
 Sadly, and I say this with both anguish and perplexity, even the educated lot in big Indian cities is not willing to let go of this irrational and obnoxious part of their identity.
 Perhaps, irrational beliefs don’t need rational reasons for their existence.
 The persistence of caste system reminds me of a poignant scene from the movie Swades.
-In an argument over caste divisions in the village, one of the village chiefs, while responding to SRK’s appeal to disregard castes, replies bluntly – “जाति उसी को कहते हैं जो कभी नहीं जाती”.
-A line that perfectly captures the irrationality and tenacity of caste system.
+In an argument over caste divisions in the village, one of the village chiefs, while responding to SRK’s appeal to disregard caste, replies bluntly – “जाति उसी को कहते हैं जो कभी नहीं जाती”.
+A line that perfectly captures the irrationality and tenacity of the caste system.

 Whatever be the reasons of its origin, some say it began as a system of labor division and skill specialization, its present form boils down to just one word – Discrimination.
 Discrimination in opportunity, wealth, land ownership, knowledge, and even basic human rights.
-The history of caste system is the history of violence based on discrimination.
+The history of the caste system is the history of violence based on discrimination.
 Scores of scholars have documented the way this discrimination has caused great misery and despair.
 Indian literature, with authors like Mulk Raj Anand and Premchand, is full of hard-hitting stories that instill feelings of anger (against the so-called ‘elites’) and sympathy (for the ones denied their rights).
-However, In addition to the much severe and blatant social effects, there is also a less talked about – call it, latent – effect of the caste system.
+However, In addition to the much severe and blatant social consequences, there is also a hidden consequence of the caste system.
 One, where it significantly hampered the process of knowledge creation in India.

 The first reason behind this argument is actually quite straightforward.
 It’s just numbers and probability – more educated people mean more ideas.
 If a system involves 3 out of 4 groups in the society to be excluded from education, then the system is pretty much devoid of ideas.
-Ideas mutate and evolve, very similar to biological evolutionary process of genes (refer: meme).
-More ideas in the idea-pool lead to more mutation and development of new ideas.
-So, in a way, caste system ensured that the rate of generation of new ideas remained low in Indian society.
+Ideas mutate and evolve, very similar to the natural evolutionary process of genes (refer: meme).
+More ideas in the idea-pool lead to more mutation resulting in rapid development of new ideas.
+So, in a way, caste system ensured that the rate of development of new ideas remained low in the Indian society.
 Furthermore, the survival rate of ideas over time depends on the number of people carrying a copy of it.
-I suspect that a lot many ideas were lost (or never developed and improved) just because not enough people understood the idea for it to be passed through generations.
+I postulate that a lot many ideas were lost (or never developed and improved) just because not enough people understood the idea for it to be passed through generations.

 Another casualty of these Brahminical traditions was one of the world’s oldest language – Sanskrit.
 In their attempt to retain knowledge within the community, Brahmins made sure that Sanskrit remained the language of the elites.
 A language survives and evolves only if the masses embrace it.
 An ‘elitist’ tag for Sanskrit ensured its demise as it got restricted to ancient religious texts.
 It also made the old scientific, and philosophical, archives of ancient India unintelligible to the general public.